nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 Now, in the absence of the second parameter, we will receive a blob object of our image.
 But, we can always execute a function with the second parameter "data" to return a data-url.

 As before, let's write a new function in our main.js file.
-We will use the code from the pinata official [documentation](https://docs.pinata.cloud/pinata-api/pinning/pin-file-or-directory).
+We will use the code from the Pinata official [documentation](https://docs.pinata.cloud/pinata-api/pinning/pin-file-or-directory).

 ```js
 // upload image to pinata